fsaia/GenusAtMost2/README.md

 - `cond_disc_list_allO.m`: list of all (not just maximal) imaginary quadratic orders of class number up to $100$.
 The $i^\text{th}$ element is the complete list of sequences $[f,d_K] = [\text{conductor}, \text{fundamental disc}]$ for imaginary quadratic orders of class number $i$.
 Generated using list of maximal orders by M. Watkins.
 In this work, we only really use the first two elements of this list, giving the orders of class numbers $1$ and $2$, in the file `depth_1_CM_residue_field.m`.

-- `depth_1_CM_residue_field.m`: The main function in this file is for computing the residue field of a given CM point on an Atkin--Lehner quotient of the form $X_0^D(N)/<w_m>$ with $N squarefree$, $D>1$, and $m>1$ a Hall Divisor of $DN$.
+- `depth_1_CM_residue_field.m`: The main function in this file is for computing the residue field of a given CM point on an Atkin--Lehner quotient of the form $X_0^D(N)/<w_m>$ with $N$ squarefree, $D>1$, and $m>1$ a Hall Divisor of $DN$.
 This is done using Corollary 5.14 of Gonzalez--Rotger 2006.
 Part of our code in the main function, in particular the functionality for taking the correct fixed fields, and the function `ExtendAutomorphism` is borrowed from the file `CMfunctions.m` in the repository for Padurariu--Schembri 2023 [linked here](https://github.com/ciaran-schembri/Shimura/blob/main/CMfunctions.m).

 - `ribet_isog.m`: Code for computing isogeny factors of the Jacobian of an Atkin-Lehner quotient $X_0^D(N)/W$ using Ribet's isogeny.